-(ii) The observed shape of the evolution of the SFR density (Fig. 4), and the trends of SSFR, $\dot{M}{\star}/M{\star}$, as a function of stellar mass and lookback time (Figs 5 and 7), are all reproduced accurately.
-The fraction of passive galaxies increases with stellar mass in the simulation, in agreement with the observed trend (Fig. 6).
+• The observed shape of the evolution of the star formation rate density (Figure 4), and the trends of specific star formation rate, $\dot{M}{\star}/M{\star}$, as a function of stellar mass and lookback time (Figure 5, 7), are all reproduced accurately.
+The fraction of passive galaxies increases with stellar mass in the simulation, in agreement with the observed trend (Figure 6).

-(iii) Below stellar masses of ~10^{10.5} M☉, the normalization of the galaxy stellar mass function is above the observations by ~ 0.2 dex at redshift 2.
-There is a similar offset in the normalization of the SSFRs, which are low by 0.2-0.5 dex across all redshifts.
-The recent papers of Mitchell et al. (2014) and White et al. (2015) highlighted a similar discrepancy with the data, based on semi-analytical models.
+• Below stellar masses of ~ $10^{10.5}$ M{\odot} the normalisation of the galaxy stellar mass function is above the observations by ~ 0.2 dex at redshift 2.
+There is a similar offset in the normalisation of the specific star formation rates, which are low by 0.2-0.5 dex across all redshifts.
+The recent papers of Mitchell et al. (2014); White, Somerville & Ferguson (2014) highlighted a similar discrepancy with the data, based on semi-analytical models.
 These apparent discrepancies may result from systematic uncertainties in the observations.
 However, if they are real, then this would imply that even stronger feedback is required at high redshift than what is currently implemented in EAGLE.
 Burstier star formation histories could possibly also resolve the apparent discrepancy.

-(iv) GSMFs and SFRs are reasonably well converged across all redshifts at which the convergence can be tested (Figs 2 and 5).
+• Galaxy stellar mass functions and star formation rates are reasonably well converged across all redshifts at which the convergence can be tested (Figure 2, 5).